My homemade laundry detergent, vinegar, and a stray pumpkin

 Add 4 cups of hot water to the pan.
 Simmer on low until the soap melts completely into the water.

-Add borax, washing soda and baking soda to the hot water.
-Simmer on low until it desolves with the soap.
+Add borax, washing soda, and baking soda to the hot water.
+Simmer on low until the mixture dissolves with the soap.
 If the mixture is not melting, add more water if needed.

-Let cool overnight.
-You will notice that it turns into a thick gel.
-Use 1 cup of this homemade laundry detergent per load of laundry.
+Let it cool overnight.
+It will turn into a thick gel.
+Use one cup of this homemade laundry detergent per load of laundry.

-I actually used half the ammount of water called for, and use 1/2 cup per load.
+I actually used half the amount of water called for and used 1/2 cup per load.
 It takes up less room that way.

 Get Your Garden Cheat Sheets!